eccpluto/IOD2024-capstoneProject/README.md

 You can start browsing millions of articles straight away, by opening the search sidebar by clicking the magnifying glass in the top right.
 Result cards can be opened in an embedded window in Ideo, or in a new tab - depending on which button you click on the result.

-You will notice the locak search option is unavailable.
+You will notice the local search option is unavailable.
 This is because it would allow you to search a user library, which you can get access to when you have created an account and logged in.

-To create an account, open the menu by clicking the top left hanburger icon, and selecting login.
-Select create an account, and upon successfull login, you will be able to access you library under the same hamburger menu.
+To create an account, open the menu by clicking the top left hamburger icon, and selecting login.
+Select create an account, and upon successful login, you will be able to access your library under the same hamburger menu.

 Your library will initially be empty - but you can fill this up by searching using the search bar (as before), and adding them using the (now available) plus button on each card.
-Duplicate adds will not case a problem, but these will be ignored.
+Duplicate adds will not cause a problem, but these will be ignored if you try to add these to your library.

-You can create multiple accounts, and each account will store a reference to the same resource if multiple accounts want this in their libraries.
+You can create multiple accounts, and each account will store a reference to the same resource if multiple accounts want this in their libraries, this reduces the size of the database and also has potential to enable multiple users to share their interests, and collaborate.

+Please note that the client code will cause the resource to be deleted entirely when removing it from the library.
+This has caused a known bug where if that user shared that resource in their library, it will also be deleted.

 ## Installation Instructions